 Good Tummy Tuck Candidates

 Tummy tuck surgery is appropriate for a wide range of people interested in improving the contour of their abdomens.
-Using modern tummy tuck techniques, Dr. Lewis customizes the surgery to help restore a cosmetically pleasing contour to the abdominal wall.
+As one of the best tummy tuck surgeons in Richmond, Dr. Lewis customizes the surgery to help restore a cosmetically pleasing contour to the abdominal wall.

 There are 3 common reasons people are good candidates for abdominoplasty surgery:

 Pregnancy stretches the skin and the muscular layers of the abdominal wall.
 Often, after pregnancy, these do not return to their pre-pregnancy state.
 These changes involve loss of skin elasticity, stretch marks, more prominent fat in the abdominal wall, weakness in the muscular layers, and separation of the muscular layers (rectus diastasis).

 After significant weight loss, whether through diet and exercise, or undergoing weight loss surgery such as a gastric bypass, people are left with a large amount of excess skin and loose fat.
 Tummy tucks can often be used to restore a normal contour to the anterior abdominal wall.
 This can often be done in conjunction with other procedures (lower body lift, breast lift , or circumferential body lift) to assist in the contour of other areas as well.

 Over time, nearly everyone’s skin loses its elasticity and excess fat accumulates.
 This can be very problematic to some people and can be addressed with a tummy tuck.
 This operation allows a careful sculpting of the abdominal wall and can greatly improve the contour and shape.